“Are you ready for this?” Tiffanie Reeves asked her husband Jack.

 Pancreas transplants are more common among adult patients, but in children the procedure is extremely rare.
 Emmy’s procedure would be the first of its kind at any hospital nationwide in nearly two decades.

 Fortunately, Emmy had an experienced, comprehensive team by her side.
-That team included surgeons, anesthesiologists, nephrologists, allergists, endocrinologists, transplant coordinators, social workers, dietitians, pain management experts and integrative health specialists.
+That team included surgeons, anesthesiologists, nephrologists, allergists, endocrinologists, transplant coordinators, social workers, dietitians, pain management experts, surgical technologists, registered nurses and integrative health specialists.

 “We take care of medically complex children before, during and after their procedure using a coordinated team approach, and that’s pretty special,” said Pediatrician Lynn Gershan, MD, an integrative health expert and University of Minnesota Medical School faculty member.
 Gershan helped treat Emmy.